 Despite its history as one of the spookiest settings for a book ever, Bran Castle will delight you with its beauty and non-vampire-related history.
 It’s located high on a mountain surrounded by trees well outside of Brașov, which we think is one of the most beautiful cities in Romania.

-It is possible to get to Bran Castle with a combination of bus/train plus private taxi, but we think it is so much easier to go on a day trip.
+It is possible to get to Bran Castle with a combination of bus/train plus private taxi, (we have a whole guide on how to get from Bucharest to Bran) but we think it is so much easier to go on a day trip.
 This day trip combines Bran Castle + Peleș Castle (the next item on our Bucharest day trips suggestion) so you can see two beautiful historic castles in Romania for the effort of one!
 Click here to see prices, availability, and reviews.

 Often combined with Bran Castle for ease and convenience, Peleș Castle is, in my estimation, the most beautiful castle in Romania and luckily, it’s quite easy to visit on a day trip from Bucharest!
 The history of Peleș Castle is far less dramatic than the spooky history of Bran Castle, but it doesn’t mean it is not interesting or beautiful!